Fall UW Course Descriptions

 In this course we will develop writing skills through careful observation and analysis of 17th Century Dutch painting.
 Each student will write 2 polished catalogue entries (2-3 pages each) of works from the National Gallery collection, a short exhibition review (3-5 pages), a short research paper (5-7 pages) and a larger research project (15-20 pages).
 Artists such as Rembrandt, Vermeer, and Frans Hals will be the central focus of class discussion, as well as various landscape and still life masters.
 We will explore issues of technique (i.e. materials and methods) and art historical interpretations.
 Why do we consider Rembrandt a "genius?"
 Did Vermeer use the camera obscura?
 How did the new wealthy middle class affect art patronage?
 Together we will read a selection of scholarly articles related to each subject, as well as visiting the museum collection firsthand.
 Through critical writing, class discussion, and individual research, each student will learn to see and appreciate the art of the Dutch Golden Age.

-Pollack, Rachel - The Art & History of Textiles
+Pollack, Rachel - Art in the Age of Shakespeare

 Presser, Pamela - Writing Lives: Composing Consciousness and Service Learning